HillZhang1999/SynGEC/README.md

 # How to Use

 ## SynGEC
+**Note: All checkpoints/raw data/preprocessed files have not been uploaded, so the links are empty now.
+We will upload them as soon as possible.**
 You can download the following converged checkpoints and change the model path in bash files like `./bash/*_exp/generate_*` to generate GEC results.

 English Models: